 "But I'm already on the front page of Google."

 If you knew how often I've heard that said... and then I do the search from my computer and they're nowhere to be seen.

 Today's browsers – Internet Explorer, Google Chrome, Firefox, Safari, Opera – they're all very clever.
 They want to provide you with what you want seamlessly.
 So, if you regularly look at a certain page in response to a particular search term, they remember that.
 They also take into account where you are and give you the most local results.
 So someone in Glasgow will see different results to someone in Birmingham – unless they have added a geo modifier to their search term – in Leigh on Sea.

 So, the next time you make a search they will take all that into account and produce the pages that you like seeing – a personalised SERPs.
 That's often how your website can end up on the front page of Google for you... but not for me... or any other potential customer who does not know you exist.

-Images – if you've got images that represent your business, keyword them up and put them on Flickr and Picasa
+Images – if you've got images of your bellboxes, control panels and cameras, keyword them up and put them on your website, GMB page and local listings.

-News – if you've got something newsworthy, shout about it with press releases and a page meta data title that says news
+News – if you've got something newsworthy - eg, you've provided the intruder and fire alarm systems for a big, wellknown building or you've won a security industry award - shout about it with press releases and a page meta data title that says news